 I’ve found so many cheap flights to beautiful historic European cities, but the overall expense of a hotel, food, and everything else makes it out of my reach.
 Today’s blog post is for broke students like me, who want to travel and see the world, but can’t afford a hotel.

 4 Cheap Alternatives For Holiday Accommodation

-There is no cheaper form of accommodation than camping!
-Lots of people are put off of camping because they think if is terribly uncomfortable and chilly sleeping out under the stars.
+There is truly no cheaper form of accommodation than camping!
+Lots of people are put off by camping because they think it’s terribly uncomfortable and chilly sleeping out under the stars.

 Find A Homestay

-If you would rather go on a city break than go camping in the countryside, you probably won’t fancy pitching a tent on a busy street!
+If you would rather go on a city break than go camping in the countryside, you probably won’t fancy pitching a tent on a busy street.

 Thankfully, there is another great cheap alternative to hotels in cities.
 Homestays are becoming incredibly popular, and the industry has seen a big boom over the past few years.